How To Use Original Artwork In Your Home

 What do you love?
 Is there someone special in your life?
 What do you do in your spare time?
 When have you been the happiest?
 What location is the most special spot in the world to you?
 All things you should consider before making a purchase.

 What color piece should I choose?
 The answer depends on your space and what you want to accomplish.
-Do you want the piece to blend in to the space or do you want it to be the focus and "pop?"
+Do you want the piece to blend in to the environment or do you want it to be the focus and "pop?"
 Are the colors in your room bold or light and pastel?
-For my patrons, I usually suggest looking at interior design websites, magazines, Pinterest, etc. to find places similar to theirs or how they want their spaces to look.
-I'll even bring paint swatches from the hardware store to come up with a palette.
-And if your house is all beige or gray, something bright and bold maybe what you're looking for.
-Or if your walls have a lot of color, a black and white piece may be a stunning addition.
+Here are some ideas:

 Where Can I Find Art?
 A good place to start is online.
 Especially if you're not sure what you're looking for.
 Randomly visit pages on Etsy.com, SaatchiArt.com, Sothebys.com, and even Craigslist.com to see what artists are making.
 You may not find what you are looking for, but you may discover the styles and subjects you want.
 And that's a great step forward.

 Social media can be a wonderful tool for finding and purchasing artwork too.
-If you find an artist you like, you should follow them on Facebook, Twitter, Pinterest, LinkedIn, or any other places you have in common.
+If you find an artist you like, you should follow them on Facebook, Reddit, Pinterest, LinkedIn, or any other places you have in common.
 Many artists will share their latest pieces, upcoming shows, or give insights into their work.

 While New York City, Paris, and London are famous for their galleries, many towns have galleries of their own with a range of local and international artists.
 Art festivals and craft fairs are popular annual events that can sometimes travel around the country.
 Many artists have studios that are open to the public.
 Shows, events, and studios are great places to visit when you're on vacation too.